omanar1/usable_ai/README.md

 8. **Classification and clustering**: Supervised and unsupervised learning.
 Classification and clustering algorithms.
 Logistic regression, decision trees, random forests, neural networks, and k-means clustering.

-9. **Feature Selection and Explanabiliy**: Feature selection, extraction, boosting, and model interpretability.
-Explanability via SHAP.
+9. **Feature Selection and Explainability**: Feature selection, extraction, boosting, and model interpretability.
+Explainability via SHAP.

 10. **Natural Language Processing**: Introduction to NLP, text processing, tokenization, sentiment analysis, topic extraction, and introduction to neural network models.

-11. **Artificial Intelligence and Large Language Models (LLMs)**: Introduction to LLMs, their applications, and how to use them for various tasks.
+11. **Artificial Intelligence and embeddings**: Introduction to artificial neural networks and embedding representation.
 (Final project)

-12. **Using Large Language Models (optional)**: Using LLMs for various tasks, such as summarization, text generation, and question-answering.
-Covers API-based models and local models, transformers, prompt engineering, and fine-tuning.
+12. **Using Large Language Models (LLMs) (optional)**: Introduction to LLMs for various tasks, such as summarization, text generation, and question-answering.
+Covers API-based models and local models, transformers, prompt engineering, fine-tuning and RAG.

 Some modules may be subject to change based on the course progress and feedback from students.
 We will keep you updated on any changes.